pfmahoney/Proform_tdf_v2_BLE/README.md

 To use the flashing capability on Adafruit's webserial ESPTool:
-   Open the page on a Chrome/Edge/Chromium-based browser - it needs to be a browser that supports webserial Connect to the board.
+   Open the page on a Chrome/Edge/Chromium-based browser - it needs to be a browser that supports webserial Connect to the board via the USB port (not the top one, but the one below it labelled USB).
+The website should see the board.
 Keep the speed at 115200.
    Click Choose a file… for one slot and select factory-merged.bin (downloaded from this github release).
    Set/verify the Offset is 0x0 (that’s what Adafruit’s own instructions call out).
   (Recommended) click Erase first